HOMER m English, Ancient Greek (Anglicized)

 MAXIMUS m Ancient Roman

-Roman family name which was derived from Latin maximus
+Roman family name that was derived from Latin maximus "greatest"

 .
 Saint Maximus was a monk and theologian from Constantinople in the 7th century.

 MELISSA f English, Dutch, Ancient Greek, Greek Mythology

 in Greek.
 In Greek mythology this was the name of a daughter of Procles, as well as an epithet of various Greek nymphs and priestesses.
 According to the early Christian writer Lactantius

 this was the name of the sister of the nymph Amalthea

 , with whom she cared for the young Zeus

 .
 Later it appears in Ludovico Ariosto's poem Orlando Furios

 (1516) belonging to the fairy who helps Rogero escape from the witch Alcina.
 As an English given name, Melissa